RetroPie/RetroPie-Docs/docs/FAQ.md

 **make sure it is all on the same line!!!**

 The logo.nologo option is what turns off the raspberries on boot.

+You can also disable the rainbow splash at the beginning (not to be confused with the underpowered rainbow square the appears in the top right corner of your screen indicating you have an insufficient power supply)

+Add `disable_splash=1` in `/boot/config.txt`